By Erik Marcus

 If there’s one point that I hope this essay convincingly made, it’s that the way we eat carries enormous consequences.
 Our food choices matter immensely.
 Your appreciation for the magnitude of this issue will only grow as you continue exploring the topic, and I hope I’ve inspired you to dive deeper into learning about food politics.

 Small Changes Beat No Changes

-So if you’re not ready to commit to major dietary change, even small shifts are worthwhile.
+So if you’re not ready to commit to major dietary change, take a smaller step.
 Concepts like Meat Free Mondays, Reducetarian diets, and Vegan Before 6:00 offer something for everyone.
-If there’s an animal product you presently eat that you don’t really enjoy, why not cut it out today?
+If you there’s an animal product you presently eat that you don’t really enjoy, why not cut it out today?

 Always Take the Easy Route